Christian Schmiegelow

 Christian Frederik Joachim Schmiegelow (4 September 1859 - 12 November 1949) was a Danish businessman.
-A co-founder of Dampskibsselskabet Torm, later worked for the East Asiatic Company where he was part of the management from 1909 to 1935.
+A co-founder of Dampskibsselskabet Torm, he later worked for the East Asiatic Company where he was part of the management from 1909 to 1935.

 Early life and education

 Schmiegelow was born in Rønne on the island of Bornholm, the son of pharmacist Fritz Adolph Schmiegelow (1819–62) and Johanne Barbara Arboe (1827–66).
 His father died of typhoid fever in 1862 and his mother died of tuberculosis in 1866.
 Schmiegelow then grew up in the household of a paternal uncle, Ernst Schmiegelow, who was a master painter in Copenhagen.
 The family lived at Sankt Peders Stræde 27.
 Schmiegelow attended Borgerdyd School in Christianshavn.

 He went to sea at the age of 15, acquired solid practical experience as a seaman on ships under different flags.
 He almost died from typhoid fever on a voyage to New York City.
 He was educated as a navigator at the Navigation School in Copenhagen in 1880–81..